The Three Enchanted Princes: Philippines

 Professor Dean Fansler collected two variants from the archipelago: Juan and his Adventures and Pedro and the Giants.
 In the first story, Juan finds his sisters married to the king of lions, the king of eagles and king of fishes.
 In the second, two giants marry Pedro's sisters and help him gain a princess for wife.

 Africa

 West Africa

 In a Hausa story, a couple has four young daughters that disappear.
 A son is born later and, when he grows older, seeks his sisters and finds them safe and sound, and married to a bull, a ram, a dog and a hawk.
 Each of the animals gives a piece of hair or plumage to the boy, if he needs their assistance.

 Cape Verde

 Anthropologist Elsie Clews Parsons collected in Cape Verde a variant The Three Brothers-in-Law: his life in the egg, where the hero is given a feather, a scale and a horn to summon the animals to his aid.

+South Africa

+In an Angolan tale, "The Animal Kings" the boy is born after his three sisted are married off.
+He goes to seek his sisters after being mocked due to them being married to beasts.
+After meeting all three, and receiving from their husbands the items needed to summon them, he is so happy that he starts singing and dancing, unknowingly breaking the decree of the Angolan king, who forbid such things due to the Snake King having abducted his daughter.
+With the help of his brothers-in-law, the man destroys the Snake King's life, after which he is pardoned and marries the princess.